 Filming on previous seasons lasted around seven months and then post-production took at least eight months.
 All four completed seasons of The Crown premiered in either November or December.

-So, our best guess on when The Crown season 5 will debut is November 2022.
+So, our best guess on when The Crown season 5 is coming was November 2022.
+Then, at TUDUM, Imelda Staunton confirmed this guess.

 The Crown season 5 cast